Zero Energy Homes

 As one project to achieve the above goals, the Net Zero Energy House (ZEH) Support Project (subsidy program) is being implemented to promote its adoption.
 However, the design and construction for this subsidy program are limited to registered “ZEH Builders”.

-“Registered ZEH Builders” are obligated to set targets up to 2020 and report annually.
+“Registered ZEH Builders” are obligated to set targets and report annually.
 Therefore, Wald, as a registered ZEH builder, also publishes its ZEH dissemination targets and results.

-Our company’s ZEH dissemination targets and results are as follows:
+Our ZEH (Net Zero Energy House) targets and actual performance are as follows: